 The moment Adrian tells Rocky to win is when we're treated with not one, but TWO training montages!
-One with Conquest, and another with the Gonna Fly Now themes playing.
+One with Going the Distance, and another with the Gonna Fly Now themes playing.

 In the latter, practically all the kids in Philadelphia following Rocky on his run to the steps of the art museum.

 Rocky winning the championship the first time.
 He was a bum from the streets who went the distance with the champ but lost.
 The fight left him with a crippling injury and his resulting refusals to a rematch left him branded a coward.
 In order to protect his bad eye he had to unlearn everything he knew and start over in an orthodox stance (something Muhammad Ali said is borderline impossible unless you're a young fighter, and even then it takes years).
 Meanwhile, the champ (who had poorly trained and underestimated Rocky the first time) pushed himself to defend his title and reputation the best he could.
 Despite these disadvantages and getting his face smashed to a pulp Rocky was able to knock out the champ and become the heavyweight champion of the world.

 A brief moment of Back-to-Back Badasses where Thunderlips strangles Rocky, Paulie jumps in the ring with a chair to attack Lips with it, breaking it on his back, and dared to take him head on.
 It was all the distraction Rocky needed to take Lips down.

 The charity match in general.
 It has nothing to do with the plot (besides foreshadowing a few things, like Mickey's heart condition), but it's a great way to get you pumped up for the rest of the movie.